WesleyJeanette/Nearvember-Setup-Readme/README.md

 export the account name for the contract to `$CONTRACT_NAME`

 ## Optional Login / Create non dev test account
-You will either need to create a new account or import your keys with the[NEAR Wallet](https://wallet.testnet.near.org).
+You will either need to create a new account or import your keys with the [NEAR Wallet](https://wallet.testnet.near.org).

 In the project root, login with `near-cli` by following the instructions after this command: